 The fair value of derivatives in a gain position is included in our condensed consolidated balance sheets in "Other assets."
 Total exposure represents our exposure to credit loss on derivative instruments less the cash and non-cash collateral posted by our counterparties to us.
 This does not include collateral held in excess of exposure.
-Our total exposure was \$24 million as of June 30, 2017 and \$54 million as of December 31, 2016.
+Our total exposure was \$29 million as of September 30, 2017 and \$54 million as of December 31, 2016.
 The majority of our total exposure as of each date consisted of credit risk transfer transactions and mortgage insurance contracts that we account for as derivatives.

-As of June 30, 2017, we had thirteen counterparties with which we may transact OTC derivative transactions, all of which were subject to enforceable master netting arrangements, compared with sixteen counterparties as of December 31, 2016.
-We had outstanding notional amounts with all of these counterparties, and the highest concentration by our total outstanding notional amount was approximately 9% as of June 30, 2017 and December 31, 2016.
+As of September 30, 2017, we had thirteen counterparties with which we may transact OTC derivative transactions, all of which were subject to enforceable master netting arrangements, compared with sixteen counterparties as of December 31, 2016.
+We had outstanding notional amounts with all of these counterparties, and the highest concentration by our total outstanding notional amount was approximately 8% as of September 30, 2017 and approximately 9% as of December 31, 2016.

-See "Note 8, Derivative Instruments" and "Note 13, Netting Arrangements" for additional information on our derivative contracts as of June 30, 2017 and December 31, 2016.
+See "Note 8, Derivative Instruments" and "Note 13, Netting Arrangements" for additional information on our derivative contracts as of September 30, 2017 and December 31, 2016.

-Market Risk Management, Including Interest Rate Risk Management impact of changes in the spread between our mortgage assets and our debt and derivatives we use to hedge our position.
+Market Risk Management, Including Interest Rate Risk Management

+We are subject to market risk, which includes interest rate risk, spread risk and liquidity risk.
+These risks arise from our mortgage asset investments.
+Interest rate risk is the risk of loss from adverse changes in the value of our assets or liabilities or our future earnings due to changes in interest rates.
+Spread risk or basis risk is the resulting impact of changes in the spread between our mortgage assets and our debt and derivatives we use to hedge our position.
 Liquidity risk is the risk that we will not be able to meet our funding obligations in a timely manner.
 We describe our sources of interest rate risk exposure, business risks posed by changes in interest rates, and our strategy for managing interest rate risk and spread risk in "MD&A-Risk Management-Market Risk Management, Including Interest Rate Risk Management" and in "Risk Factors" in our 2016 Form 10-K.